ExpressLRS/ExpressLRS/PCB/2400MHz/TX_SX1280_Super_Slim/README.md

 # 2.4GHz Slim Tx

+This is basically the same PCB as the DIY 2.4GHz JR module but in a smaller form factor.
+The PCB works in both the slim enclosure and the JR enclosure.

 ### PCB manufacturing

 Upload the Gerber file to https://jlcpcb.com/.
 Check the price for 5, 10, and 30 pieces.
 It is sometimes cheaper to order 30 than 10 and only a minor increase in price compared to 5.